Here is a breakdown of major shareholders in VPC Impact Acquisition Holdings (NASDAQ: VIH)

 The top institutional shareholder in the company is Empyrean Capital Partners, LP with over 1.21 million shares valued at $12.18 million.
 The investor’s holdings represent 5.83% of the VIH Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Corbin Capital Partners, LP with 1.0 million shares valued at $10.08 million to account for 4.82% of the shares outstanding.
 The other top investors are Millennium Management LLC which holds 0.8 million shares representing 3.86% and valued at over $8.06 million, while Citadel Advisors LLC holds 2.43% of the shares totaling 0.5 million with a market value of $5.09 million.

-The stock witnessed a 6.55% in the last 1 month and extending the period to 3 months gives it a 45.62%, and is 14.01% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.43% over the week and 7.66% over the month.
+The stock witnessed a -2.03% In the last 1 month and extending the period to 3 months gives it a -9.04%, and is 6.77% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.22% over the week and 7.51% over the month.

 VPC Impact Acquisition Holdings (VIH) Analyst Forecasts